 With a cost segregation study

-A study reclassifies eligible components into shorter recovery periods.
+A study reclassifies eligible components into shorter recovery periods (5 or 15 years instead of 27.5, meaning faster deductions).
 For a typical single-family rental, a meaningful portion of building basis often qualifies:

 | Asset class | Examples | Basis reclassified |